 When checking out speakers for karaoke, remember that PA (public address) or active speakers are more appropriate.
 These are designed for live performances but can get really expensive.

 My current setup is to output the YouTube music from the TV to my home theater sound system for quality sound and use my karaoke speakers for the microphone output.
-This way there’s no need to worry about ruining my home theater speakers regardless how wild our singing gets!
+Then there’s no need to worry about damaging my home theater speakers regardless how wild our singing gets!

 A mixer combines 2 or more multiple sources of sound to be sent to a single set of speakers.

 If you need both microphone and TV sound sent to your sound bar or home theater speakers, you will need this karaoke mixer.
+This karaoke mixer includes both tone and echo control useful to adjust the output of your microphone audio in your room.
 You can also use a mixer to connect a microphone to your existing speakers that do not have a mic input.

 Connecting your TV to the karaoke mixer